Thomas Addis Emmet: United Irishman

-Emmet was a man of liberal political sympathies and became involved with campaign to extend the democratic franchise for the Irish Parliament and to end discrimination against Catholics.
-He was called to the Irish bar in 1790 and quickly obtained a practice, principally as counsel for prisoners charged with political offenses.
-He also became the legal adviser of the Society of the United Irishmen.
+Emmet was a man of liberal political sympathies and became involved with the campaign to extend the democratic franchise for the Irish Parliament and to end discrimination against Catholics.
+He was called to the Irish bar in 1790 and quickly obtained a practice, principally as counsel for prisoners charged with political offences.
+This including defending James Napper Tandy.
+He also became the legal adviser of the Society of the United Irishmen, which included Tandy as a member.

 When the Dublin Corporation issued a declaration of support of the Protestant Ascendancy in 1792, the response of the United Irishmen was their non-sectarian manifesto which was largely drawn up by Emmet.
 In 1795 he formally took the test or pledge of the United Irishmen (composed by his friend, William Drennan), becoming secretary in the same year and a member of the executive in 1797.
 By this time, the United Irishmen had been declared illegal and driven underground.
 Efforts to secure Catholic emancipation and parliamentary reform were abandoned in favour of preparations for a republican insurrection.
 At odds with Lord Edward Fitzgerald and other leading members, Emmet cautioned against proceeding in advance of a French landing.

 British intelligence had infiltrated the United Irishmen and managed to arrest most of their leaders on the eve of the rebellion.
 Though not among those taken at the house of Oliver Bond on 12 March 1798 (see Lord Edward Fitzgerald), he was arrested about the same time, and was one of the leaders imprisoned initially at Kilmainham Jail and later in Scotland at Fort George until 1802.
-Upon his release he went to Brussels where he was visited by his brother Robert Emmet in October 1802 and was informed of the preparations for a fresh rising in Ireland in conjunction with French aid.
-However, at that stage France and Britain were briefly at peace, and the Emmets' pleas for help were turned down by Napoleon.
+Upon his release, he went to Brussels where he was visited by his brother Robert Emmet in October 1802 and was informed of the preparations for a fresh rising in Ireland in conjunction with French aid.
+However, at that stage, France and Britain were briefly at peace, and the Emmets' pleas for help were turned down by Napoleon.

 He received news of the failure of Robert Emmet's rising in July 1803 in Paris, where because of his alleged Jacobin sympathies and complaints regarding broken French promises he had lost out to Arthur O'Connor as the favoured Irish emissary.
-Disillusioned with Napoleon's new imperial regime, and convinced that if it invaded Ireland it would reduce it another of its client states, on 4 October 1804 he sailed with his family for America.
+Disillusioned with Napoleon's new imperial regime, and convinced that if it invaded Ireland it would reduce it to another of its client states, on 4 October 1804 he sailed with his family for America.

 On his arrival, he wrote to Robert Simms in Belfast: "France is the headquarters of fraud, deceit, despotism and under its present rulers no Nation or People who love liberty need look for its honest cooperation".